|"...one of the things you'll learn is that it's all real.

 encompasses the original tv series.
 Most would include the Paul McGann movie (although

 that wasn't always the case).
-And the current series is pretty much a given.
+And the modern tv series is pretty much a given.
 But what's

 the status of things like Dimensions in Time?
 What about the novel range that